Last Updated: 6/5/22 | June 5th, 2022

 To help you figure it all out, I wanted to share my thoughts on the best travel insurance companies on the market.
 I’ve been backpacking since 2004 and researching companies for a living since 2007.
 I’ve spent a lot of time reading the fine print.
 (Have you ever read NY’s insurance compliance laws?
 Well, don’t.)

 To save you time, I’ve compiled a list of the best travel insurance companies.
-Whether you’re heading south to escape from work or traveling abroad on a round-the-world trip, this list will help you find a company that works for you and your budget.
+Whether you’re heading south to escape from winter or traveling abroad on a round-the-world trip, this list will help you find a company that works for you and your budget.

 Table of Contents

-- Best overall insurance: Safety Wing
+- Best overall insurance: SafetyWing

-- Best insurance for medical evacuation: Medjet
+- Best for medical evacuation: Medjet

-- Best insurance for older travelers: Insure My Trip
+- Best insurance for older travelers: InsureMyTrip

 - Best insurance for expats: Insured Nomads